capidale/capidale-website/content/articles/262150-for-riverside.md

 Veterans will work one-to-one with a Transition Worker to access civilian services, claim benefits, tackle debt and long-term find independent accommodation.
 They will also receive support from a Health & Wellbeing Worker to overcome their often-deep-seated mental and physical health problems.
 Crucially, Riverside will support veterans to rebuild relationships with their families to help them stabilise more quickly and build strong connections.

 We are delighted to have supported Riverside in making this application a success.
-We look forward to working with staff and veterans over the next three years to measure the project's impact.